How I set up Strapi on my VPS for My Portfolio

 1. Renting a VPS and Initial Setup

 I rented a VPS running Ubuntu.
+First thing after SSH-ing in:

 sudo apt update && sudo apt upgrade -y